wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 for receiving memory events.
 The handler function is `class Cache`'s member function, `handleEvent()`, which will be called if any of the two links receive a message.

+### Cache Operations

+The cache class definition and method implementations are in file `cacheController.h/cc`.